hzget/hzget.github.io/programming/basic/network_concepts.md

 A server process creates a socket on startup that are in the listening state, waiting for initiatives from client programs.
-Once a connection is established, a new socket (the conn's local endpoint) exists and it provides a duplex byte stream whereby the process can read and write byte data from and to the peer.
+Once a connection is established, a new socket (local endpoint of the conn) exists and it provides a duplex byte stream whereby the process can read and write byte data from and to the peer.

-The server process can serve multiple clients concurrently via maintaining each connection with a single thread.
+The server process can serve multiple clients concurrently via maintaining connections with distinct threads.
 However, the cost of context switching (of threads) is high, thus the multi-threads method is not applicable when there're many clients.
 The issue is addressed by the I/O multiplexing technique.
+Only one thread is needed in this case.

+The Golang env goes further, it opens as many goroutines as connections.
+Once a new conn is established, register its socket to the underlying I/O multiplexing routine.
+The goroutine goes to sleep status when the socket i/o is not ready.
+Otherwise, it wakes up to read from or write to the endpoint.

 Here's an example of tcp programming in golang.
 The socket details are hidden in the underlying structure.